There are no shortcuts to building wealth.

 The first step is take a hard look at your monthly expenses.
 Here are six tools that can help you get started.

-1. Mint – One of the most popular budgeting tools, Mint is free and will track not only your income and expenses, but also your assets, liabilities and net worth.
-We use this one ourselves at BetterWealth, ,and recommend it.
-Mint.com, a member of the Intuit family, provides useful information on your spending, assists with budgeting, and tracks trends.
+1. Mint – One of the most popular budgeting tools, Mint is free and will track not only your income and expenses, but also your assets, liabilities and overall net worth.
+We have continued to have a good experience using this one ourselves and recommend you give it a try.
+Mint, a member of the Intuit family, provides useful information on your spending, assists with budgeting, and tracks trends.
 Once you link your outside accounts, your information will be neatly categorized and displayed in minutes.
 The benefit: there’s no need for monthly uploading or manual entry of your transactions.
 Your data automatically flows through to the Mint platform.

 2. YNAB - Short for “You Need A Budget”, YNAB is a powerful budgeting tool in a familiar format.
 YNAB uses spreadsheets.
 It’s based on Four Rules, which they clearly outline on their website.
 All of this is anchored to the concept of “giving every dollar a job.”
 YNAB is unique in that it focuses on creating a budget from income you’ve earned, rather than predicting future income.
 If you’re uncomfortable with giving your banking and other personal user IDs, this is the tool for you.
 It doesn’t talk directly to your accounts.
 So, it will take you a little more time to upload transactions, but you can streamline this process in no time.
 The recent launch of the all-new YNAB offers a monthly subscription of $5, or $45/year.